-Remember: Glazes and clay bodies need to be matched for temperature maturation as closely as possible.
+Keep in mind that glazes and clay bodies must be matched for temperature maturation as closely as possible.
 In nearly all circumstances, low-fire clay bodies should be used with low-fire glazes.
-Mid-range or high-fire clay bodies will remain too porous or "punky".
-If you use the incorrect glaze for the clay, then it can have a big impact on the color you are trying to create.
+Mid-range or high-fire clay bodies will remain too porous or "punky" if combined with the wrong type of glaze.
+The wrong glaze also can have an undesirable effect on the color of the finished piece.

 02 of 04

-Since we are talking about bisque firing low-fire clay bodies, we can fire the clay slightly higher than the glaze.
+When bisque firing low-fire clay bodies, you can fire the clay slightly higher than the glaze.
 Usually, this means you will bisque fire to cone 04 (make sure you get the zero in there!), which will tighten the clay body just a bit more than a lower temperature will.
-We have defined bisque firing as 'referring to a ware which has been fired once and has no chemically bonded water left in the clay'.
+After bisque firing is complete, the clay contains no chemically bonded water.

 03 of 04

 Once the pottery has been bisqued, cooled, and removed from the kiln, you can decorate it.
-Glazing your pottery can be an adventure of discovery, especially when you are using new glazes or using familiar glazes over a new, different colored clay body.
-The possibilities with glazing are endless, and you can dip or paint on your glazes.
-You can also use effects such as marbling, transfers or underglaze painting.
+Glazing your pottery can be an adventure of discovery, especially when you are using new glazes or using familiar glazes over a clay body of a new color.
+The possibilities with glazing are endless, and you can apply the glazes by dipping or painting.
+You can also experiment with effects such as marbling, transfers, or underglaze painting.

-Remember to use wax resist and coat the pot's bottom and up it's outer sides a quarter of an inch before using underglazes and glazes.
-Wax resist is used so that the pot does not stick to the bottom of the kiln and risk cracking the pot and ruining the kiln shelves.
+Remember to use wax resist and coat the pot's bottom and up its outer sides 1/4 inch before using underglazes and glazes.
+Wax resist prevents the pot from sticking to the bottom of the kiln, which can crack the pot or ruin the kiln shelf.

 04 of 04